ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/synchronization/configurations.markdown

 ##Raven/Synchronization/Sources/[SOURCE-FS-ID]

 The configuration stored on a destination file system after a successful file synchronization.
-It is used to keep track already synchronized docs by using storing `LastSourceFileEtag` which is an `Etag` of the last synchronized file from a given file system.
+It is used to keep track of the already synchronized docs by storing the `LastSourceFileEtag` which is the `Etag` of the last synchronized file from a given file system.
 There is one configuration item per a source file system.

 {CODE-BLOCK:json}
 {